gagajuju/nonpar-eafit/README.md

 ## Contributions

 Contributions, reporting of typos, and feedback on the notes are very welcome.
 Either send an email to <edgarcia@est-econ.uc3m.es> or (preferably) fork the repository, make your changes and open a pull request.
 Give me a reason for listing your name below!

+## License

+All material in this repository is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).